A key part of the Machine Learning pipeline is finding a model that best represents your data and will function effectively on future datasets.

 From the newly generated visuals, you can see that there is a remarkable improvement in the model's performance.

-In this article, you learned how you can use TensorBoard to inspect and improve your ML model's performance.
+In this article, you learned how you can use TensorBoard to assess and improve your Machine Learning model's performance.

 If at this point you have questions about the difference between TensorBoard and TensorFlow Metrics Analysis (TFMA), this is a valid concern.
 After all, both are tools for providing the measurements and visualizations needed during the Machine Learning workflow.